austintoddj/texastwisters/src/data/programs/birthday.md

 featured: false
 hero:
   headline: Texas Twisters Birthday Parties
-  text: We want to help give you and your child the best birthday!
+  text: We want to help you give your child the best birthday!
 With the gym to themselves, they'll enjoy supervised open gym time, organized games, obstacle courses, and more.
 Don't wait, grab your spot today!
   action:
     label: Reserve your spot
     href: '#'